1940-1945. The resistance in the dutch province of Limburg

 Jenny Emma Félicie Tripels was a Dutch member of the Belgian resistance during World War II.

-She became acquainted during World War I with the Belgian Charles Stockmans, an Antwerp based industrialist who fled to the Netherlands during the …
+She became acquainted during World War I with …

 This person is not (yet?) listed on the walls of the chapel.-